froala/xt-themes/README.md

 ## Theme naming conventions

 Each theme name is a lowercase word.
 The file name is in the format `froalacharts.theme.<themename>.js`.
-So the file name for the `carbon` theme is `froalacharts.theme.carbon.js`.
+So the file name for the `candy` theme is `froalacharts.theme.candy.js`.

 # Developing themes